 Provincial Native Bee Monitoring Program

 According to the Government of Canada’s Wild Species Status Report, one quarter of native bees in Alberta are unable to be assigned a conservation status assessment due to a lack of data.
-To address these data deficiencies and to gather more information about all of our other native bee species, the Alberta Native Bee Council and partners implemented almost province-wide sampling of wild bees in Alberta in 2018.
+To address these data deficiencies and to gather more information about all of our other native bee species, the Alberta Native Bee Council and partners implements province-wide routine, strategic monitoring of native bees.

-Native bees were sampled by volunteers for two-week periods on and off throughout the growing season (i.e., May to September) using blue vane traps (passive samplers).
-At the end of the season the samples were collected and brought to the University of Calgary and the University of Alberta, where students and volunteers processed specimens according to the protocol laid out in the Handy Bee Manual.
+Native bees are sampled by volunteers for two-week periods on and off throughout the growing season (i.e., May to September) using blue vane traps (passive samplers).
+At the end of the season the samples are collected and bees are processed for identification.
 This program is intended to be an ongoing, long-term monitoring program with data collected every five to ten years.

 Project Objectives: